projectdiscovery/httpx/README.md

 # Thanks

-httpX is made with 🖤 by the [projectdiscovery](https://projectdiscovery.io) team.
+httpx is made with 🖤 by the [projectdiscovery](https://projectdiscovery.io) team.
 Community contributions have made the project what it is.
 See the **[Thanks.md](https://github.com/projectdiscovery/httpx/blob/master/THANKS.md)** file for more details.

 Probing is inspired by the work of [@tomnomnom/httprobe](https://github.com/tomnomnom/httprobe) :heart: